hardkov/dotfiles/readme.md

   - `sudo apt install git`
   - Add github ssh keys (~/.ssh directory):
     - `ssh-keygen -t ed25519 -C "your_email@example.com"`
-    - add .pub key to github (can also invalidate the previous one if not used)
+    - Add .pub key to github (can also invalidate the previous one if not used)

 - Install zsh:
   - `sudo apt install zsh`
   - `chsh -s $(which zsh)`
-  - reboot
+  - `reboot`
-  - configuration wizard can be cancelled as it will be overwritten anyway
+  - Configuration wizard can be cancelled as it will be overwritten anyway
   - Install oh-my-zsh:
     - `sh -c "$(wget -O- https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`